wenlzhang/obsidian-file-title-updater/README.md

 The plugin includes several intelligent features:

+- **Customizable sync targets**: Choose which title locations to sync (all three, or any pair of two)
-- **Detects already synchronized titles**: If all three titles are already the same, the plugin will notify you and skip unnecessary updates
+- **Detects already synchronized titles**: If all titles that should be synced are already the same, the plugin will notify you and skip unnecessary updates
 - **Proper spacing**: Ensures exactly one empty line between frontmatter and the first heading
 - **Handles edge cases**: Properly creates first headings when none exist and provides helpful error messages
 - **Handles illegal characters**: Automatically sanitizes titles when updating filenames to remove or replace characters that aren't allowed in filenames